-Serbia: Power company EPS awaiting for Government permission for emergency coal & electricity imports1.
-October 2014. / News Serbia Energy
+Serbia: Power company EPS awaiting for Government permission for emergency coal & electricity imports, News Serbia Energy

 The tender is ready, but cannot be announced until the official approval arrives from Government.
 In the „Electric Power Industry of Serbia“, it has been emphasized that they timely took all measures to ensure a secure supply of electricity during the upcoming winter, as well as that the tender for coal import will be announced when the Government approves the modifications of the annual business plan of the EPS for 2014.